Rapid sequence induction: Uses

-Contra-indications
+Contraindications

-There are relatively few absolute contraindications to a Rapid Sequence Induction.
+There are relatively few absolute contraindications to a rapid sequence induction.
 The most significant contraindications include facial trauma that significantly distorts upper airway anatomy or complete airway obstruction (i.e. oropharyngeal cancer, hematoma, etc).
 In these cases, airway management is secured via a surgical airway instead.

-Risks/Complications
+Complications

-There are several complications related to RSI to be aware of.
+There are several possible complications associated with RSI.
 The most concerning complication is airway management in a paralyzed patient.
 As the sequence of RSI dictates that the patient is paralyzed prior to obtaining adequate airway access, there is the possibility that the patient is difficult to intubate.
 If unable to secure an airway access, the patient may be in a "cannot intubate, cannot ventilate" situation where the apneic period is prolonged and the patient does not receive oxygen.
-This prolonged period of apnea can lead to brain damage, cardiovascular collapse, and death.
-In this situation, one must consider the difficult airway algorithm with the possibility of waking the patient with paralytic reversal medications such as Sugammadex.
+This prolonged period of apnea can lead to brain damage, circulatory collapse, and death.
+In this situation, one must consider the difficult airway algorithm with the possibility of waking the patient with paralytic reversal medications such as sugammadex.

 Conversely, the induction drugs classically used for RSI have short durations of action, wearing off after only minutes.
 This confers a degree of fault tolerance on the procedure when it is used in elective or semi-elective settings: if intubation is unsuccessful, and if the clinical condition allows it, the procedure may be abandoned and the patient should regain the ability to protect their own airway sooner than would be the case under routine methods of induction.

 Another possible complication is anaphylaxis in response to a neuromuscular blockade.
-Neuromuscular blockade agents are considered one of the highest anaphylaxis inducing substances in the operating room, along with latex, penicillin, and chlorhexidine.
+Neuromuscular blockade agents are considered one of the highest anaphylaxis-inducing substances in the operating room, along with latex, penicillin, and chlorhexidine.
 In this case, the anesthesiologist must be able to treat the anaphylaxis and resulting complications in a compromised patient.

 The process of applying cricoid pressure during Sellick's maneuver can introduce complications such as laryngeal distortion, failure to completely occlude the esophagus, and potential esophageal rupture if the patient is actively vomiting.